-Upon receipt of a letter of acceptance, each applicant is required to deposit \$50 (certified check or money order) in the Office of Admissions and Recruitment.
+Upon receipt of a letter of acceptance, each applicant is required to deposit \$50 (on-line) in the Office of Admissions and Recruitment.
 This amount is a non-refundable administrative cost.
 The College cannot guarantee a place in the class for applicants who have not paid the admission fee.